-1 the sun nmer, market activity is slow.

-a During b While at c While

-2 He hasn't released a a for ten years ago n album b for ten years c since ten years ago

-3 the phone rang, she knew it wou uld be bad news.

-a Then b As soon as c Soonest
+1 the sum a During mer, market activity is slow. b While at c While 2 He hasn't released an a for ten years ago album b for ten years c since ten years ago 3 the phone rang, she knew it wo uld be bad news. a Then b As soon as c Soonest